DanielTakeshi/softagent_tfn/README.md

 <a href="https://arxiv.org/abs/2211.09006"><b>our CoRL 2022 paper</b></a>.
 See <a href="https://github.com/DanielTakeshi/softgym_tfn">our other repository</a>
 for the SoftGym environment code.
-Note that you should install that code *first*, and then this ToolFlowNet code *second*.
-Furthermore, this branch specifically is for training and evaluating ToolFlowNet on the real world data.
+Note that you should install that code *first*, and then this ToolFlowNet code *second*. **Furthermore, this branch specifically is for training and evaluating ToolFlowNet on the real world data.**

 The code in this repository has a bunch of SoftGym-specific components.
 We are working on a separate, simplified version of ToolFlowNet which is more agnostic to the choice of environment or task.

+### **Note**:

+Before using this repository to train ToolFlowNet on the real-world data, **make sure you follow the steps in the [`tfn-robot`](https://github.com/SarthakJShetty/tfn-robot) to collect, process and asnalyze the real world data**.
+The [`tfn-robot`](https://github.com/SarthakJShetty/tfn-robot) repository also contains links to sample demonstration data and model checkpoints used to report results in our [**CoRL '22 paper**](https://tinyurl.com/toolflownet).

 <hr>